Web3-Builders-Alliance/CodeJournal.W22TWT.Anthony/stargaze-base_factory.md

 }
 ```

-which suggests that params can be updated by governance
+which suggests that all those params can be updated by governance

 ### Instantiate: